-The starting point is the screen or event that begins the path you want to analyze.
+The starting point is the screen or event that begins the path you want to explore.
 It appears as the leftmost column in the visualization.

 For example, begin an ecommerce path with a page that offers choices for different categories of shoes (e.g., men's, women's, athletic, etc.)

-The ending point is the screen or event that ends the path you want to analyze.
+The ending point is the screen or event that ends the path you want to explore.
 It appears as the rightmost column in the visualization.

-A path analysis can have a starting point or an ending point but not both.
+A path exploration can have a starting point or an ending point but not both.

 Steps are the columns in the graph.
 Each step after the starting point or before the ending point represents the successive or previous actions of viewing a screen or triggering an event.